nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Sudden Inner Strength:** A Halfling can draw from their inner strength for a sudden display of unexpected fierceness.
 By spending 1 Hit Point before they roll their attacks, they can increase the damage die size for their attacks this round by one step.

-**Tactical Attacker:** Halflings receive an advantage on Tactical Attacks.
+**Tactical Attacker:** Halflings receive a Boon on Tactical Attacks.

 **Wee:** Halfling size limits a few of their combat options.
 They cannot use polearms, long bows, heavy crossbows, or any other weapons that require two hands for humans.
 Additionally, all item encumbrance sizes are considered one step higher for the Halfling.